-But here’s one worth plugging, and one that I have added to my rewards hacking arsenal – the Upromise World MasterCard®.
+But here’s one worth plugging, and one that I have added to my rewards card arsenal – the Upromise World MasterCard®.

 If you make purchases online without this card, you’re losing money.
-It presents a massive cash back reward hacking opportunity with most major online retailers and no annual fee.
+It presents and opportunity to earn significant cash back rewards with most major online retailers and carries no annual fee.
 There is also outside cashback rewards benefits in other categories.
 And you can get your cash back in the form of quarterly checks, deposits into a Sallie Mae high-yield savings account, towards a Sallie Mae serviced loan, or a Upromise 529 savings plan.

 Got your attention?
 Good.
 Here’s a review of the Upromise World MasterCard.

 Upromise Credit Card Overview:

 Here is a quick summary of some of the biggest perks of the Upromise card: